Michael-Picc/CSCI-4560-Project/README.md

 *python manage.py startapp appName*

 ## Step 7: Connect Django to your mysql database
+If you would prefer skipping this step, it is completely optional but does add additional security to your application.
 First verify that your mysql database you are to connect to is up and running, and create one with a name of your choosing.
 This can be done using Mysql workbench or the CLI it is up to.
 Once you are done with that, go back to the settings.py of your django project and update the DATABASES variable to use mysql instead of sqlite.